-The choice of which languages to target will vary for each company, but following is a good heuristic to use in putting together your list.
+The choice of which languages to target will vary for each company, but following is a good rule of thumb to use in putting together your list.

 The first place I start is to look at which languages can unlock the largest populations.
 Spanish, for example, is spoken in over 30 countries (and large parts of the US).
 Just by adding Spanish, you can unlock much of Central and South America along with Iberia.
 Chinese and French are two other widely spoken languages.
 It’s also important to note that regions like Latin America the rate of English proficiency is relatively low, so lack of language support can be a blocker to many users.
 Following is a list of the top non-English languages by population.